Meaza Ashenafi

-Meaza Ashenafi (መዓዛ አሸናፊ; born 25 July 1964) is an Ethiopian lawyer and women's rights activist.
+Meaza Ashenafi (መዓዛ አሸናፊ; born 25 July 1964) is an Ethiopian lawyer, jurist, and women's rights activist.
 In November 2018, she was appointed by the Federal Parliamentary Assembly as President of the Federal Supreme Court of Ethiopia until her resignation on 17 January 2023.

 Personal life and education

 Meaza was born in Asosa, then in the Ethiopian Empire.
 She attended both elementary and high school in Asosa and join Addis Ababa University Law department.
 She received a Bachelor of Laws (LL.B.) from Addis Ababa University and Master of Arts (M.A.) degree in international relations and gender studies from the University of Connecticut.
 She is married to Dr. Araya Asfaw, Professor of Physics at Addis Ababa University, and they have two daughters together.

 Career

 Meaza served as a Judge of the Federal Supreme Court of Ethiopia between 1989 and 1992.
 In 1993 she was appointed by the Ethiopian Constitution Commission as a legal adviser.
 In 1995, Meaza founded the Ethiopian Women Lawyers Association (EWLA) with Atsedeweine Tekle and Maria Yusuf, she would become its executive director.
 Through her legal contacts, she has been instrumental in campaigning for women's rights in Ethiopia; her Fighting For Women's Rights In Ethiopia group had approximately 45 graduate lawyers working for it in 2002.

 Meaza has held a position with the United Nations Economic Commission for Africa.
 She played a part in the development of the first women's bank in Ethiopia, Enat Bank, which was established in 2011; as of 2016, she was chairing its board of directors.
 On 1 November 2018, Meaza appointed unanimously by HoPR as the President of the Supreme Court, being the first woman in the cabinet of Prime Minister Abiy Ahmed.
 After serving four years, she resigned that position with vice president Solomon Areda on 17 January 2023.
 The Ethiopian parliament appointed Tewdros Mihret as the president and Abeba Embiale as deputy president of the Supreme Court on behalf of Meaza and Solomon respectively.